Opportunities to grow business across the customer lifecycle

 70% of the time we're going to focus on things that we know that are very core to our business.
 20% is where we're trying to push the boundaries.
 You get into the known unknowns.
 And the last 10% is a true crazy experimental stuff.
 Trying to figure out how to do uncomfortable things that we're going to fail at more than we will succeed at.
 But with every success, you build a competitive advantage.

-So evaluating innovations can help you push the boundaries, but also improve your digital marketing activities.
+So evaluating innovations can help you push the boundaries, but also improve your digital marketing activities in the second half of 2021.

-Truth-be-told, at a high-level, the trends across digital marketing tactics are similar each year - with a lot of the interest in search, social and email marketing, and new web design and content marketing techniques to engage and convert our audiences.
+Truth be told, at a high level, the trends across digital marketing tactics are similar each year - with a lot of interest in search, social and email marketing, and new web design and content marketing techniques to engage and convert our audiences.
 Traditionally, technology innovations are the drivers of trends in digital marketing including changes in:

 Digital platforms: Innovations from the FAMGA businesses of Facebook Inc (FB), Apple Inc (AAPL), Microsoft Corp (MSFT), Google (GOOG) and Amazon.com Inc (AMZN)

-From reviewing the latest hype cycle, and from my recommendations on innovations in this post, here are the core marketing themes that I think will be most significant for marketers considering their adoption of digital technology in 2021 and beyond:
+From reviewing the latest hype cycle, and from my recommendations on innovations in this post, here are the core marketing themes that I think will be most significant for marketers considering their adoption of digital technology in 2021 and into 2022 and beyond:

 Right, let's get to the detailed recommendations on innovations which I have grouped by the RACE customer lifecycle activities to show how new techniques can be applied to marketing activities.